arsamrost/bimm143/README.md

 # Classwork
 Hello!
-My name is Arsam Rostami a recent graduate of UCSD class of 23' majoring in Molecular and Cellular Biology with an emphasis on Cancer genomics
+My name is Arsam Rostami a recent graduate of UCSD class of 23' majoring in Molecular and Cellular Biology with an emphasis on Cancer genomics.
-This page contains my classwork form BIMM 143: Bioinformatics instructed By Dr. Marcos Díaz-Gay and assisted by Josef Reimon Rodriguez Urrete on Spring of 23
+This page contains my classwork form BIMM 143: Bioinformatics instructed By Dr. Marcos Díaz-Gay and assisted by Josef Reimon Rodriguez Urrete on Spring of 23.
 Bioinformatics class (Super Fun) But it can be hard sometimes!

 In the realm of genomic data piling, I employed my Base R and AWS/Linux skills to effectively manage large genomic datasets.
 I used a similar skill set in my work with RNA sequence analysis, employing Base R and Python to enhance our understanding of RNA functions within biological contexts.
 In cancer genomics projects, I took on an integral role, leveraging these tools to better comprehend the genetic variations in cancer cells.